+By Daniel Charles.
+Last Updated 28th July 2021.
+Welcome to our guide to pub accident claims and bar accident claims.
 The catering and hospitality industry is not only one of the biggest employers in the UK, it’s also one of the most visited by guests, patrons, and customers.
-As many as one in three people say that they dine out at least once a week, with many more visiting pubs and bars.
+In the first 4 weeks of the Government’s Eat Out to Help Out scheme in 2020, 64 million meals were claimed for.
 With so many people involved in the industry, it is not uncommon for accidents to take place.

-Of these accidents, trips and falls are more likely to affect catering and hospitality staff than any other industry.
-In certain circumstances, employees can be four times as likely to slip on spilt drinks or wet floors when compared to other lines of work.
+Of these accidents, many trips and slips annually occur in the catering and hospitality industry.
+One of the main causes of slips in kitchens is food spillage, and most slips are likely to happen on wet or dirty floors.
 In cases where an employer or occupier may have acted in a negligent manner, you may have a viable claim for compensation.

 Select a section:

 - A guide to pub or bar accident claims.

 - What is a pub or bar accident?